vuejs/pinia/packages/docs/core-concepts/actions.md

 ## Subscribing to actions

 It is possible to observe actions and their outcome with `store.$onAction()`.
-The callback passed to it is executed before the action itself. `after` handle promises and allows you to execute a function after the action resolves.
-In a similar way, `onError` allows you execute a function if the action throws or rejects.
+The callback passed to it is executed before the action itself. `after` handles promises and allows you to execute a function after the action resolves.
+In a similar way, `onError` allows you to execute a function if the action throws or rejects.
 These are useful for tracking errors at runtime, similar to [this tip in the Vue docs](https://v3.vuejs.org/guide/tooling/deployment.html#tracking-runtime-errors).

 Here is an example that logs before running actions and after they resolve/reject.